lubuntu-team/manual/source/3/3.1/3.1.1/fcitx.rst

 To change the skin of Fcitx left click on the applet and select :menuselection:`Skin --> The skin you want`.

 To configure input mehthods left click on the applet and select :menuselection:`Configure Current Input Method` and a window will pop up.
 To add a new input method press the :guilabel:`+` button.
 A dialog will appear to select your input method.
 To add an input method left click on the input method you want to add and press :guilabel:`OK`.
+To not only show your current language in options for an input method uncheck :guilabel:`Only Show Current Language`.

 To restart Fcitx right click on the applet and click :menuselection:`Restart`.
 To close the Fcitx applet right click the tray icon :menuselection:`Exit`.